-What is your number one tip for someone, that they can do right now, that will improve their muscle building?
+What is your number one tip for someone they can do right now to improve their muscle building?

 Because you would never guess what he looks like!
-Most guys select their weights based on the impact it’ll have on those watching, not on what impact it’ll have on their bodies.
+Most guys select their weights based on the impact it’ll have on those watching, not on what effect it’ll have on their bodies.

 Slowing down the weight is your first step to seeing bigger muscles.

 The eccentric should always be slower than the concentric.
 Four seconds to lower and two seconds to raise the weight is a great place to start.